The dark energy phenomenon from backreacation effect: Constraints from supernovae data and OHD

 Finally, the total $\chi^{2}(\Omega_{m}^{\now\CD},o)$ for the combined observational dataset are given by $\chi^{2}(\Omega_{m}^{\now\CD},o)=\chi_{SN Ia}^{2}(\Omega_{m}^{\now\CD},o)+\chi_{H}^{2}(\Omega_{m}^{\now\CD},o)$.

-The fitting results attained from analyzing $\chi^{2}(\Omega_{m}^{\now\CD},o)$ are presented in Fig.\ref{fig:1}, Table \ref{tab:2} for the scaling backreaction model and Fig.\ref{fig:2}, Table \ref{tab:3} for the constant backreaction model.
+The fitting results attained from analyzing $\chi^{2}(\Omega_{m}^{\now\CD},o)$ by using functions Findminimum and ContourPlot in mathematica are presented in Fig.\ref{fig:1}, Table \ref{tab:2} for the scaling backreaction model and Fig.\ref{fig:2}, Table \ref{tab:3} for the constant backreaction model.
 The comparison of $\chi^{2}_{min}$ in these two tables show that the constant backreaction model is slightly favoured over the other model by current observations, confirming the correctness of our speculation that the scaling solution is not a prime description of the late-time backreaction term.
-Also, the result in Table \ref{tab:2} suggests that, within $1\sigma$ confidence interval of the parameter $n$ in the scaling backreaction model, $\mid{\cal Q}_{\CD}\mid$ decreases with the increase of volume scale factor $a_{\CD} $ at adequately late times, indicating the existence of a maximum of $\mid{\cal Q}_{\CD}\mid$ at large redshift in consideration of the structure formation effects which lead to a rapid change of the backreaction term at redshift $z_\CD\sim10$.
-This behavior of $\mid{\cal Q}_{\CD}\mid$ is different with that in the constant backreaction model in which $\mid{\cal Q}_{\CD}\mid$ tends to be a constant at late times.
+Also, the result in Table \ref{tab:2} suggests that, the best fitting backreaction term in the scaling backreaction model behaves almost like a constant, which demonstrates the rationality to propose the constant backreaction model rather than other backreaction model in the beginning.
+Unlike the scaling backreaction model, according to Table \ref{tab:3} and (14), observations favor a monotone decrease averaged spatial Ricci scalar in the constant backreaction model, this dynamical behavior of the averaged spatial Ricci scalar reduces the best fitting value of the model parameter $\Omega_{m}^{\now\CD}$.

 Noting from the fitting results that the best-fit value of the matter density parameter in the scaling backreaction model is bigger than that in the other model, indicating that this model predicts a larger expansion rate and decelerated expansion rate at high redshifts.
-Such departure is shown in Fig.\ref{fig:3}, which also reveals that the universes described by two models with their best-fit parameters share the almost same expansion rate and decelerated expansion rate(accelerated expansion rate) once $z_{\CD}$ drops below about 1, and enter a stage of an accelerated expansion with a redshift around 0.6.
+Such departure is shown in Fig.\ref{fig:3}, which also reveals that the universes described by two models with their best-fit parameters share the almost same expansion rate and decelerated expansion rate(accelerated expansion rate) once $z_{\CD}$ drops below about 1, and enter a stage of an accelerated expansion with a redshift around 0.5.